godliver/godliver.github.io/_teaching/Groningen_teaching.md

 location: "Groningen, Netherlands"
 ---

+At RUG I co-lectured the courses Introduction to Intelligent Systems and Introduction to Machine Learning.
+I also lectured the master course Image Processing and bachelor course Introduction to Scientific Computing.
+I also did tutoring for the Introduction to Computing Science course which provides a broad introduction to different aspects of Computer Science.

+List of courses:

 ## Image Processing (MSc - 1st Year)
 ∼30 STUDENTS AY 2020/2021
 * The course provides insight in the basic concepts of digital image processing, from image acquisition, digitisation, and preprocessing, to image enhancement, compression, restoration, segmentation and description.